Position Descriptions: Student Activities Programming Board (SAPB)

-This position is responsible for the production of The Noon News Bulletin (NNB), and The Lagniappe.
+This position is responsible for the production of The Noon News Bulletin (NNB) and The Lagniappe and the management of all the Student Activities Office social media accounts.
 The NNB is published Monday, Wednesday, and Friday during academic terms and solicits advertisements and announcements from students, staff, faculty, alumni, and other members of the Carleton community.
 The Lagniappe is Carleton’s official student planner and is created primarily during winter and spring.

 This position coordinates a variety of special events and activities throughout the academic year and allows for a great deal of student input and programmatic flexibility.
 By collaborating with other departments, the Carleton Student Association, and student organizations, this position capitalizes on the creativity and spontaneity of Carleton students by providing logistical and event planning support.
 Programs coordinated by this position may include Metro Access Fund, Halloween, live comedy, end-of-term study breaks, and Senior Week.